 - All incoming first year students take a Cognitive Ability Test; CAT 4.
-These tests can also be used to identify strengths and needs of incoming students with SEN. This data is used to help identify students who may need additional support, including exceptionally able students. - All first year students will undergo standardised testing in literacy using the PPAD-E. Individual parental permission is not sought for this test as it is part of our universal testing programme. - Numeracy testing is conducted for students where there is an identified concern. - The SEN team will ascertain the students learning style and strengths. - The SEN team will create learning targets for each student with SEN. These targets are monitored and evaluated at regular intervals.
-Once achieved, new targets are set. - At the beginning of each academic year all students on the SEN Register are reviewed individually in terms of level of support needed and curriculum load.
+These tests can also be used to identify strengths and needs of incoming students with SEN. This data is used to help identify students who may need additional support, including exceptionally able students. - All first year students will undergo standardised testing in literacy using the PPAD-E. Individual parental permission is not sought for this test as it is part of our universal testing programme. - Numeracy testing is conducted for students where there is an identified concern that is previously undocumented. - At the beginning of each academic year all students on the SEN Register are reviewed individually in terms of level of support needed and curriculum load.